jasonkronemeyer/jasonkronemeyer.github.io/notes/lesson-cnc.md

 #### Installing Python (if needed)
 Before we start, make sure you have Python installed on your computer.
 You can download it from [python.org](https://www.python.org/downloads/).

+If you don't have a computer that allows you to install python locally there are a few web-based environments which can be used for free and a not supported by ads.

 #### Writing Python Code
 Here's a simple Python code to move a robot on a grid: